tobydriscoll/udmath351/notes/second_linear/free_oscillations.md

 \omega_0 = \sqrt{\frac{k}{m}}, \qquad Z = \frac{b/m}{2\omega_0} = \frac{b}{\sqrt{4km}}.
 ```

-The parameter $\omega_0$ is known as the {term}`natural frequency`, with units of inverse time, and $Z$ is a dimensionless {term}`damping coefficient` describing the relative intensity of the damping.
+The parameter $\omega_0$ is known as the **natural frequency`, with units of inverse time, and $Z$ is a dimensionless {term}`damping coefficient** describing the relative intensity of the damping.

 ::::{important}
 In math we usually use *frequency* to mean the multiplier of $t$ in a sin or cos function.
 That is our usage.
-In some fields this is called {term}`angular frequency` and *frequency* is used to mean the number of cycles per time unit, as in Hz.
+In some fields this is called **angular frequency** and *frequency* is used to mean the number of cycles per time unit, as in Hz.
 ::::

 Now the ODE of a free oscillator becomes